Tyler-OBrien/personal_website/content/about/index.md

 Hi!
 I'm Tyler O'Brien, a developer located in the Upstate New York region.
 I'm currently interested in Clickhouse and Cloudflare's ecosystem, including Workers, D1, Durable Objects, Workers Analytics Engine, and more.
 I primarily use C# and JS/TS.

+Lately I've been into working with Azure's Cloud Offerings (Blob Storage, SQL Server, App Services, Functions), Delivering Desktop Applications, and PDFs (Optimization, Management, etc, not of my own free will).

 You can read more about some of my [Projects]({{< ref "/projects" >}} "My Projects"), and [blog posts]({{< ref "/posts" >}} "My Blog Posts").

 You can find a self-hosted non-cloudflare copy of this site at [tobrien.dev](https://tobrien.dev).
 Original Cloudflare powered at [tylerobrien.dev](https://tylerobrien.dev)